twg/frontend-scaffolding/readme.md

 - adheres to the TWG BEM naming convention (single and double dashes, no underscores, camelCase)
 - variable gutter sizes based on breakpoints
-- no markup or wordspacing fix needed
+- no markup or word-spacing fix needed
 - includes an extra `large` breakpoint by default
 - more granularity - `.grid-3of11` is now possible
 - variable number of columns - 12 columns is the default

 ##### General Usage

 There are two required elements to work with the grid.
 The first being `.grid` itself which will house one or more grid items (cells).
-Grid items follow the syntax `.grid-xofy` where `x` is the number of columns this grid item should span out of a total of `y` columsn.
-The general structure will resemeble this:
+Grid items follow the syntax `.grid-xofy` where `x` is the number of columns this grid item should span out of a total of `y` columns.
+The general structure will resemble this:

 ```
 .grid